KaiSuomi-hub/group6nodeserver/README.md

 # group6:mobile project

 P2P-webrtc chat with local and network encryption.
-This server repo is rendered from main-branch to [https://group6nodeserver.onrender.com](https://group6nodeserver.onrender.com:10000/)
+This server repo is rendered from main-branch to [https://group6nodeserver.onrender.com](https://group6nodeserver.onrender.com/)

+Please note that Render forces the use of port 443 and replaces their own ssl-certificates.

 Mobile App
 https://github.com/KaiSuomi-hub/group6mobileproject